 If the fund manager represents a well-established Angel fund with a solid history of investment and an impeccable reputation, you may have just insulted him personally and the fund as well.
 Angel groups and VCs operate in a tight knit industry.
-They work hard to build and maintain strong reputations of integrity, because without it, entrepreneurs would not be interested and their deal flow would dry up.
+They work hard to build and maintain strong reputations of integrity.
+Without it, entrepreneurs would not be interested and their deal flow would dry up.

-Finally, assuming the Angel and VC funds are seeking scalable ideas with great management teams behind them driving the execution, and assuming your idea really is an original scalable idea in a market open to significant development potential, you just announced you may not be that experienced management team to execute and drive the idea.
-Essentially, you have announced to the investors you are inexperienced and naïve, as a savvy and experienced entrepreneur would know that Angel groups and VC seldom sign NDAs.
+Finally, assuming the Angel and VC funds are seeking scalable ideas, and assuming your idea really is an original scalable idea in a market open to significant development, you just announced you may not be that experienced to execute and drive the idea.
+Essentially, you have announced you are inexperienced and naïve.
+A savvy and experienced entrepreneur would know that Angel groups and VC seldom sign NDAs.

 There are numerous reasons Angel and VC funds avoid NDAs:

-- NDAs are Costly – NDAs are legal documents which, if done correctly typically require the review of an attorney.
+NDAs are legal documents which, if done correctly, typically require the review of an attorney.
 Boilerplate versions generally require effort from attorneys for the party that did not originate the document.
 Once commenced, such efforts seldom move forward leaving said boilerplate untouched.
 Typically the parties negotiate aspects of the agreement requiring modifications and re-writes to the original document, again requiring legal support.

 NOTE: This article may discuss issues for which legal advice should be considered prior to a decision or agreement with a third party.
 It should be noted that the author is not an attorney, and FundingSage is not a law firm.
 FundingSage’s employees and affiliates do not provide legal advice.
 We recommend you seek the services of an attorney if legal advice is required.